loosolab/SC-Framework/README.md

 ```
 git config --replace-all include.path "../.gitconfig"
 ```
+**Make sure to activate the `sctoolbox` environment before staging the notebook file.**

 # Analysis
 ## Idioms
-### 1. Notebook structure
+### 1. Notebook Structure
 All notebooks follow the same general template and rules:
-- Notebooks usually start with loading the adata object and a cell for user inputs.
+- Notebooks typically begin with loading the anndata object and a cell for user inputs.
 - Cells with a blue background require user input.
-- Not blue cells are most likely locked cells, which should not be changed by user.
+- Colorless cells are considered static and therefore shouldn't be changed.
+They are also locked and cannot be changed.
-- The last step of a notebook is to store the analyzed adata as a `.h5ad` file to be used by following analysis steps.
+- The last step of a notebook is to save the analyzed anndata as a `.h5ad` file to be used by subsequent analysis steps (notebooks).

 ### 2. Module settings
-The SC framework provides a settings class (`SctoolboxConfig`)
+The SC framework provides a settings class (`SctoolboxConfig`).
-- (`SctoolboxConfig`) is intended to set options not related to analysis like output paths, number of threads, file prefixes, logging level.
+- `SctoolboxConfig` is used to set non-analysis options like output paths, number of threads, file prefixes, logging level.
-- The settings can be changed using the above mentioned class or via loading a config file (`sctoolbox.utils.settings_from_config`).
+- The settings can be changed using the above mentioned class or by loading a config file (`sctoolbox.utils.settings_from_config`).

 ### 3. Logging
 The framework provides two types of logging:
 1. **Traditional logging** written to a log file.
 This includes messages, warnings and errors that occur during the execution of functions.
 2. The second is **function logging**.
-This type of logging is added to the adata object (adata.uns["sctoolbox"]["log"]).
+This type of logging is added to the anndata object (`adata.uns["sctoolbox"]["log"]`).
 Whenever a function works on an anndata object (usually when receiving an anndata through a parameter), general information about the function call is stored inside the anndata object (name of the executed function, parameters, start time, who executed it, etc.).

 The function log can be accessed using `sctoolbox.utils.get_parameter_table(adata)`

 ## Getting Started
-Once the evironment is set up and everything is installed, the analysis can be started using the provided jupyter notebooks.
+Once the environment is set up and everything is installed, the analysis can be started using the provided jupyter notebooks.
 This can be done in a few steps:

-1. Select the notebooks that fit to your datatype. (for example: scRNA or scATAC data).
+1. Select the notebooks that fit to your data type (for example: scRNA or scATAC data).
 The notebooks are located in the following directories found in the root directory of the repository:
     - scRNA: `rna_analysis/`
     - scATAC: `atac_analysis/`